Saturday, July 27, 2013

 Wow.
 Just, wow.
 I never knew I'll survive through this one and actually enjoy it.
 I must be getting nuttier...

-Opening in a diner, two office co-workers are discussing their secret bachelor party blow-out that they'll be having after office hours, with the main party planner bribing the guard to let them stay overnight with the hookers he hired.
-But their confiding was heard, nonetheless, by a man in blue uniform, dark shades and a sinister smile.
+Opening at a diner, two office co-workers are discussing their secret bachelor party blow-out after office hours with the main party planner bribing the guard to let them stay overnight with the hookers he hired.
+But their confiding is heard, nonetheless, by a man in blue uniform, dark shades and a sinister smile.

-As night came, these hard-partying fellas go on with their business drinking, fucking and enjoying their titty dances, unknown to them that a man named Joe Vickers, AKA Psycho Cop!
+As night comes, these hard-partying fellas go on with their business drinking, fucking and enjoying their titty dances, unknown to them that a man named Joe Vickers, AKA Psycho Cop!
 The Satanist serial killer in a police's uniform (previously impaled through the chest with a spear.
-Obviously survived somehow) had already broken into their building and planned a little party of his own.
+Obviously surviving it somehow) had already broken into their building and plans a little party of his own.
 A hunting party.
 And they're the prey!

-It became a real treat for me and I'm proud to say that this sequel's quite underrated.
-The story's nothing really complicated but there's a sense of direction and flow that made this movie quite watchable, despite having a trail of cheese on its scripting.
-The characters here, while most are just plain meat for the count, are likable as they do show a bit more humor than the cardboard teens from prior, something worth seeing before they actually get killed off.
+It becomes a real treat for me and I'm proud to say that this sequel's quite underrated.
+The story's nothing really complicated but there's a sense of direction and flow that made it quite watchable despite having a trail of cheese in its scripting.
+The characters here, while most are just plain meat for the count, are likable as they do show a bit more humor than the cardboard teens from the original, something worth seeing before they actually get killed off.